 Thanks to the volcano’s geothermal activity, there are a number of natural hot springs in the area.
 We spent an afternoon soaking in the warm pools at Baldi Hot Springs.
 There are beautifully landscaped paths that lead you from one pool to the next.
-Get a locker to store all the family’s stuff in, but keep the flip flops handy to wear as you wander from pool to pool.
-I enjoyed just soaking.
-My kids and husband spent hours slip sliding and screaming their way down the three waterslides.
+Get a locker to store all the family’s stuff in, but keep flip-flops handy to wear as you wander from pool to pool.
+I enjoyed just soaking; my kids and husband spent hours slip-sliding and screaming their way down the three waterslides.

-The Guanacaste province is a great place to go toward the end of your trip, if for no other reason than it’s the perfect kind of place to recharge your family’s batteries.
+The Guanacaste province is a great place to go toward the end of your trip, if for no other reason than it’s the perfect spot to recharge your family’s batteries.
 We went to the North Pacific Coast, about 25 minutes south of the city of Tamarindo.
-Getting there wasn’t the easiest thing to do.
+Getting there wasn’t the easiest thing.
 The road is long and bumpy, but I realized the payoff the minute we arrived.

 Turtles aren’t the only cute and cuddly Costa Rica critters to call this stretch of coast home.
-Howler monkeys make quite a raquet and get plenty of attention here as well.
-During a morning horseback ride, we came across a family of monkeys playing in the tree tops.
+Howler monkeys make quite a racket and get plenty of attention here as well.
+During a morning horseback ride, we came across a family of monkeys playing in the treetops.
 They seemed to stop for a brief moment to check us out, than quickly decided we weren’t particularly interesting.
-Seen one tourist, seen them all I guess.
+Seen one tourist, seen them all, I guess.

 During our three days on the coast, we swam, played in the sun and slept in.
 Rest is the best guarantee there is to end a long family trip on a high note.